vitessio/website/content/en/docs/21.0/user-guides/vschema-guide/foreign-keys.md

 To fix the schema, we should change the reference action of the foreign key.
 Any other action other than `ON DELETE CASCADE` will prevent cycles.

-Example 2: A similar situation can arise in a multi table schema as well.
+**Example 2:** A similar situation can arise in a multi table schema as well:

 ```sql
 CREATE TABLE `One` (